HNygard/sprig/README.md

 :  Description of the field.
 Default is `''` (an empty string).

 filters
-:  Validate filters for this field.
+:  Filters for this field.

 rules
 :  Validation rules for this field.